On the absorption of radiation by the negatively charged hydrogen ion. I. General theory and construction of the wave functions: Introduction

 As is well known (see, e.g., \cite{Sob} - \cite{Zir}) the negatively charged hydrogen ions ${}^{1}$H$^{-}$ (protium) and ${}^{2}$H$^{-}$ (deuterium or D$^{-}$) are of great interest in Stellar Astrophysics.
 Indeed, the negatively charged hydrogen ions substantially determine the absorption of infrared and visible radiation in photoshperes of all stars with temperatures bounded between $T_{max} \approx$ 8,250 $K$ (late A-stars) and $T_{min} \approx$ 2,750 $K$ (early M-stars).
 The main contribution to the light absorption by the negatively charged hydrogen ion H$^{-}$ comes from its photodetachment

 where the notation $h \nu$ designates the incident light quantum, while $e^{-}$ means the free electron, or photo-electron, for short.
 Here and below $h$ is the Planck constant.
 Note that each of the negatively charged hydrogen ions, i.e. the ${}^{1}$H$^{-}$, ${}^{2}$H$^{-}$ (or D$^{-}$), ${}^{3}$H$^{-}$ (or T$^{-}$) and ${}^{\infty}$H$^{-}$ has only one bound (ground) $1^1S-$state with $L = 0$, where $L$ is the angular momentum of this two-electron ion (see, e.g., \cite{Fro2005}).
 The ground $1^1S-$state is a singlet state, i.e., the total electron spin $S$ in this state equals zero, and therefore, $2 S + 1 = 1$.
 Here and everywhere below the notation ${}^{\infty}$H/${}^{\infty}$H$^-$ stands for the model atom/ion with the infinitely heavy nucleus.
-The total energy of the ground $1^1S-$state in the ${}^{\infty}$H$^-$ ion is -0.527751 016544 377196 59055(5) $a.u.$ \cite{Fro2005}, while the total energy of the hydrogen atom with the infinitely heavy nucleus (${}^{\infty}$H) is -0.5 $a.u.$ Therefore, the binding energy of the ${}^{\infty}$H$^-$ ion is $\chi_1 \approx$ 0.027 751 $a.u.$ $\approx$ 0.755 143 9 $eV$ and the corresponding ionization frequency $\nu_1 = \frac{\chi_1}{h}$ is located in the far infrared part of the spectrum.
-Note that the energies of `visible' light quanta are $\approx$ 2 - 3 $eV$, while the total energy of the ground state of hydrogen atom is $\approx$ 13.65 $eV$.
-Light quanta with such energies ($\approx$ 13.65 $eV$) correspond to the vacuum ultraviolet region.
-The total energies of the ground $1^1S-$states of other H$^{-}$-like ions and H-like atoms can be found in Table I.
+The total non-relativistic energy of the ground $1^1S-$state in the ${}^{\infty}$H$^-$ ion is -0.527751 016544 377196 59055(5) $a.u.$ \cite{Fro2005}, while the total energy of the hydrogen atom with the infinitely heavy nucleus (${}^{\infty}$H) is -0.5 $a.u.$ Therefore, the binding energy of the ${}^{\infty}$H$^-$ ion is $\chi_1 \approx$ 0.027 751 $a.u.$ $\approx$ 0.755 143 9 $eV$ and the corresponding ionization frequency $\nu_1 = \frac{\chi_1}{h}$ is located in the far infrared part of the spectrum.
+Note that the energies of `visible' light quanta are $\approx$ 2 - 3 $eV$, while the total energy of the ground state of hydrogen atom is $\approx$ 13.605 $eV$.
+Light quanta with such energies ($\approx$ 13.605 $eV$) correspond to the vacuum ultraviolet region.

 The final atomic state which arises after photodetachment of the negatively charged hydrogen ion, Eq.(\ref{e0}), includes the neutral hydrogen atom H and free electron $e^{-}$.
 The kinetic energy of this free electron can, in principle, be arbitrary.
 Therefore, it is easy to predict that all radiation quanta with the frequencies $\nu \ge \nu_1 = \frac{\chi_1}{h}$ can produce photodetachment of the negatively charged hydrogen ion H$^{-}$.
 In other words, all light quanta with $\nu \ge \nu_1$ can be absorbed during such a process.
-This also includes the quanta of visible light.
+This includes infrared quanta and quanta of visible light.